kimai/kimai/UPGRADING.md

 PHP 8 compatibility forced to upgrade MANY libraries, including but not limited to:

 - Removed FOSUserBundle and hslavich/oneloginsaml
-- Doctrine Migrations, whose new major version forces the plugin updates
+- Doctrine Migrations, whose new major version forces plugin updates
 - Gedmo v3 (which include BC breaks in definitions)
 - Doctrine DBAL and others, which required PHP 7.3 as well